Nasef2017/Bathymetrix-AI/README.md

 </table>

-> **Note:** Bathymetrix-AI supports any satellite imagery provided that the imagery is atmospherically corrected (Surface Reflectance) and the raster values are stored as Float.

 **Bathymetrix-AI** is a professional QGIS research toolkit for high-precision Satellite-Derived Bathymetry (SDB).

 The toolkit integrates multispectral satellite imagery with ICESat-2 (ATL24) LiDAR bathymetry through a modular and adaptive Machine Learning framework.
 It is designed to automate the main SDB processing steps while maintaining control over data quality, model selection, spatial refinement, uncertainty, and scientific validation.